-\textbf{Category I: Retrieval via Embedding Models:} \textbf{SciBERT}~\citep{beltagy-etal-2019-scibert} is the first embedding model specifically trained on scientific literature.
+\textbf{Category I: Retrieval via Embedding Models:} \textbf{SciBERT}~\cite{beltagy-etal-2019-scibert} is the first embedding model specifically trained on scientific literature.
 It was pre-trained on a corpus of 3.17 billion tokens, predominantly from the biomedical domain.
-It also constructed a new WordPiece vocabulary directly from the scientific corpus, which significantly enhanced the model’s representational capacity.
 More recently, with the rapid advances in large language models (LLMs), their embedding layers have also been regarded as reliable embedding models.
-In our benchmark, we include the newly released and powerful \textbf{Qwen3-8B-Embedding}~\citep{zhang2025qwen3} model in evaluation.
+So we include the newly released and powerful \textbf{Qwen3-8B-Embedding}~\cite{zhang2025qwen3} model in the evaluation.

 \textbf{Category II: Retrieval via Agentic Models:} This category encompasses frameworks that employ agentic workflows for information retrieval and synthesis.
-We include \textbf{paperQA2}~\citep{skarlinski2024language}, a recently released system by FutureHouse designed for high-accuracy, retrieval-augmented QA over scientific documents.
+We include \textbf{paperQA2}~\cite{skarlinski2024language}, a recently released system by FutureHouse designed for high-accuracy, retrieval-augmented QA over scientific documents.
 Its agent-driven framework integrates vector retrieval with LLM-based comprehension, first segmenting the corpus into discrete text chunks and indexing them individually, then executing a pipeline that includes evidence gathering and answer generation with explicit citation support.
-Also selected is \textbf{PaSa}~\citep{he2025pasa}, which operates through a Crawler and a Selector.
+Also selected is \textbf{PaSa}~\cite{he2025pasa}, which operates through a Crawler and a Selector.
 The Crawler autonomously generates search queries from user input, retrieves relevant papers, and iteratively expands the search scope through citation tracking.
 The Selector then evaluates the relevance of the retrieved papers to the query.
-Further included are \textbf{gpt-4o-mini-search} and \textbf{gpt-4o-search}~\citep{openai-websearch-2025}, which leverage LLMs to perform multi-step reasoning.
+Further included are \textbf{gpt-4o-mini-search} and \textbf{gpt-4o-search}~\cite{openai-websearch-2025}, which leverage LLMs to perform multi-step reasoning.
 These models are equipped with powerful web search tools, enabling them to autonomously generate queries, retrieve information from diverse online sources, and synthesize responses.